warrengalyen/rawhide/README.md

 # RawHide

 This is a rust library to decode image data and some metadata from digital camera images.
-Given an image in a supported format you will be able to retrieve everthing nee4d to process the image:
+Given an image in a supported format you will be able to retrieve everthing needed to process the image:

   * Identification of the camera that produced the image
   * The raw pixels themselves, exactly as encoded by the camera